microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 }
 ```

-After the Host is set up, you can inject the `ISBOMValidator` interface into your service and use it to validate the SBOM file.
+After the Host is set up, you can inject the `ISbomValidator` interface into your service and use it to validate the SBOM file.
 Here is an example:
 Note that the only arguments required are the `buildDropPath`,  the `outputPath`, and the `SbomSpecification`.
 The `buildDropPath` is the path to the directory containing the _manifest directory.
 The `outPath` is the path to the file where the validation output will be written.
 The only `SbomSpecification` currently supported is `SPDX 2.2`.
 All other arguments are optional.